-What is ductal carcinoma in situ (DCIS)?
+What is ductal carcinoma in situ?

-Ductal carcinoma in situ is a type of breast cancer (abnormal cells) found in the milk ducts of the breast.
-Unlike other types of breast cancer, DCIS is noninvasive, meaning it has not spread to surrounding tissue or other parts of the body like metastatic breast cancer does.
-DCIS is the earliest stage of breast cancer and is considered stage 0.
+Ductal carcinoma in situ (DCIS) is a type of breast cancer (abnormal cells) found in the milk ducts.
+It accounts for about one out of every five new cases.
+Unlike other types, DCIS is noninvasive, meaning it hasn’t spread to surrounding tissue or other parts of the body like metastatic breast cancer.
+It’s an early stage of the disease.
+If left untreated, it may become invasive, so early detection is important.

 We treat DCIS before it becomes invasive breast cancer.
 Your care team works with you to create a treatment plan that is both effective and personalized to your diagnosis and lifestyle.
 Penn Medicine offers many different breast cancer treatment options available through our breast cancer care program.